Solomon’s Knot & Les Passions de l’Âme

 Bach: St.John Passion, BWV 245

 Along with the Gothic cathedral, the Église Saint-François in Lausanne remains the only pre-reformation church building in Lausanne.
-It goes back to a Franciscan monastery that was founded in 1258.
+It goes back to a Franciscan monastery founded in 1258.
 The original monastery and the building (with the exception of the choir) burned down in 1368.
-The church was then reconstructed and became a reformed church in the 16th century.
-The choir still exists in its original form, the interior otherwise has been thoroughly renovated / reconstructed in 2011.
+The church was then reconstructed.
+It became a reformed church in the 16th century.
+The choir still exists in its original form.
+The interior otherwise has been thoroughly renovated / reconstructed in 2011.
 Saint-François serves for regular services, while at the same time it is a popular venue for concerts and organ recitals.

 The main organ goes back to an instrument with 22 stops + pedal and 2 keyboards by Samson Scherrer from 1777.
 In 1867, E.F.
 Walcker (Ludwigsburg, Germany) expanded it to 3 keyboards + pedal and 36 stops.
 1880, 13 additional stops were added to the third keyboard.
 1936, Th.
 Kuhn (Männedorf) expanded the instrument to 56 stops.
-In 1990, the church was closed for renovations, and in 1995, the organ was re-built in its current form, again by Th.
+In 1990, the church closed for renovations.
+In 1995, the organ was re-built in its current form, again by Th.
 Kuhn (Männedorf).
 The instrument now features 5 keyboards + pedal, 75 stops, and mechanical traction.

-The main organ was used in this concert, too, but in a minor role.
+The main organ took part in this concert, too, but in a minor role.